 The CMMC framework will require all companies seeking compliance to work with an accredited and independent third-party organization to perform a CMMC assessment.
 With this framework, there is no longer an option for self-attestation.

 The CMMC framework contains 5 maturity processes and 171 cybersecurity best practices progressing across 5 maturity levels.
 The CMMC maturity processes institutionalize cybersecurity activities to ensure they are consistent, repeatable, and of high quality.
-The CMMC practices provide a range of mitigation across the levels, starting with basic safeguarding at Level 1, moving to the broad protection of CUI at Level 3, and culminating with reducing the risk from Advanced Persistent Threats (APT) at Levels 4 and 5.
+The CMMC practices provide a range of mitigation across the levels, starting with basic safeguarding and basic cybersecurity processes at Level 1, moving to the broad protection of CUI at Level 3, and culminating with reducing the risk from Advanced Persistent Threats (APT) at Levels 4 and 5.

 A subcontractor working for a prime contractor may not necessarily need to meet the same level as the prime.
-For example, to win a contract, first-tier suppliers may need to be at Level 3 but a supplier to a prime may only need to be at Level 1 if that supplier will never receive or touch information that needs to be protected.
+For example, to win a contract, first-tier DoD contractors may need to be at Level 3 but a supplier to a prime may only need to be at Level 1 if that supplier will never receive or touch information that needs to be protected.

 LEVEL 1 - Safeguard Federal Contract Information (FCI)